vapoursynth/vapoursynth/doc/pythonreference.rst

       Sets the VRAM limit GPU frame caching works against, the equivalent of *max_cache_size* for video memory.
 The default is 80% of the driver reported budget.
 Returns the limit in effect.

+      On a device with *unified_memory* the budget is a share of system RAM rather than separate hardware, so the default is additionally capped to leave the machine a quarter of its memory once *max_cache_size* is counted, and both caches come under pressure when their combined use approaches that ceiling.
+Setting the limit explicitly overrides the cap;
+      the startup log says which limit ended up in effect.

       GPU resident clips and frames expose a *gpu_resident* property on VideoNode and on frames.
 Pixel data of a GPU resident frame cannot be